Major storm dumps snow and closes mountain roads in California - ExBulletin

 Persistent storms were welcomed in parched California, where the Sierra’s snowpack was at dangerously low levels after weeks of dry weather.
 But the state’s water resources department reported on Christmas Eve that the snowpack was between 114% and 137% of normal across the beach, with more snow expected.

-Up to 8 feet (2.4 meters) of snow has been predicted at the highest elevations in the Sierra.
+Up to 8 feet of snow has been forecast at the highest elevations in the Sierra.

-By Sunday, 20 inches (50 centimeters) of snow had already fallen at Homewood on the west shore of Lake Tahoes.
-About one foot (30 centimeters) has been reported at Northstar near Truckee, Calif., And 10 inches (25 centimeters) at Mount Rose Ski Resort on the southwest edge of Reno.
+Prior to today, 20 inches of snow had already fallen at Homewood on the west shore of Lake Tahoe.
+About a foot was reported at Northstar near Truckee, Calif., And 10 inches at Mount Rose Ski Resort on the southwestern edge of Reno.

 Sources